Gonzalez8/checktime/README.md

 CheckTime is organized into three independent services, each with a single responsibility:

 1. **Web Service**: Provides the web user interface for system administration
-2. **Scheduler Service**: Performs automatic clock-in/clock-out according to configured schedules
+2. **Scheduler Service**: Performs automatic clock-in/clock-out according to configured schedules for all users
 3. **Bot Service**: Handles Telegram integration for notifications and commands

 All services connect to a PostgreSQL database for persistent storage of schedules, holidays, and configuration.